Hi Scores

 Hi Scores is an EP by Scottish electronic music duo Boards of Canada.
 It was released by Skam Records in 1996.
-It peaked at number 34 on the UK Dance Albums Chart in 2006.
-"Turquoise Hexagon Sun" would later appear on the duo's 1998 debut studio album, Music Has the Right to Children.
+"Turquoise Hexagon Sun" would later appear on the duo's 1998 debut full-length album, Music Has the Right to Children.

+The EP peaked at number 34 on the UK Dance Albums Chart in 2006.
+In 2014, Hi Scores was remastered from the original tapes and reissued in vinyl, CD, and digital formats.